openstack/keystone-specs/specs/mitaka/url-safe-names.rst

 ===============

 It is proposed that we lay the groundwork to move to url-safe naming for all projects and domains.
-A url-safe name is defined as one that only contains `unreserved` characters as defined in section 2.3 of `rfc3986 <http://tools.ietf.org/html/rfc3986>_`.
+A url-safe name is defined as one that does not contain any of the `reserved` characters as defined in section 2.2 of `rfc3986 <http://tools.ietf.org/html/rfc3986>_`.

 In particular, we would: